 Niveots are available for gear that is level 65.

-– Zyrks are available for accessories that are level 55 or above.
+Zyrks are available for jewelry that is level 55 or above.

-– Vyrsks are available for accessories that are level 65
+Vyrsks are available for jewelry that is level 65.

 You can combine three Fine crystals into a random Fine crystal of the same tier (i.e. 3 Fine Pentants into a random Fine Pentant).Click on the rightmost button in bottom of your inventory to open up the crystal fusion menu.

-Tanks should use Wrathful and Focused crystals always.
+Tanks should usually use Wrathful and Focused crystals.
 These two crystals give tanks increased crit damage when critting bosses from the front or side.
-The last two are usually a Pounding and a Carving.
-Undergeared or unskilled tanks might choose to swap out a Pounding for a Threatening if aggro is not a problem.
+The last two are usually two Poundings or a Pounding and a Carving.
+Undergeared or unskilled tanks might choose to swap out a Pounding for a Threatening if aggro is a problem.

 Because TERA is a true action combat game, movement, positioning and dodging are all crucial aspect of combat.
 Unlike other MMOs where you get hit by unavoidable damage, TERA encourages players to use their skills resourcefully to avoid damage while dealing damage.
 Here are a few important things to know:

 Iframes are short for “invulnerability frames”, which basically means skills that have a short time of invincibility you can use to avoid taking damage.

 Bosses and BAMs will enrage, which makes them deal more damage.
 However, with correctly rolled gear and crystals, you can deal more damage to enraged bosses.
 To know when bosses enrage, look carefully at the boss bar for a red glow and look for a combat indicator that looks like this: